FIAP-SOAT-G20/FIAP-TechChallenge-Fase2/README.md

 13. Commit your changes following the [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/) standard
 14. Push to the branch and Open a new PR by running `make pull-request`
 15. After the PR is approved, merge it to the main branch
-16. The GitHub Actions will run the tests, lint, and build the Docker image (GHCR, multi-platform)
+16. The GitHub Actions will run the tests, lint, and build the Docker image (GHCR, multi-platform) automatically
 <!-- 17.
 The Kubernetes deployment will be updated automatically -->

 > [!TIP]